Withdrawing from Classes

 Students receiving financial aid who withdraw or stop attending will be, in most cases, required to return a portion of financial aid received.
 The Higher Education Act established the return of Title IV Funds Policy.

 The concept behind the policy is that the College and the student are allowed to retain only the amount of Title IV (federal) aid that is earned.
 If a student withdraws or stops attending classes, whether or not any credits have been earned for the term, a portion of the aid received is considered to be unearned and must be returned to the Title IV programs from which it was received.
-For Title IV purposes, the withdrawal date is the last date of attendance as determined by attendance records, if the instructor withdraws or reports a grade of "F" for the student.
-If the student withdraws, the date of the withdrawal is the last date of attendance.
+For Title IV purposes, the withdrawal date is the last date of attendance as determined by attendance records if the instructor withdraws or reports a grade of "F" for the student.
+If the student withdraws, the date of the withdrawal is the date the student withdrew unless then professor reports a last date of attendance.
+If a last date of attendance is reported, it becomes the student's withdraw date.

 A student who withdraws from an A Session class within the enrollment period must still be attending another class or is considered to be a withdrawal, even if registered for future classes starting in the enrollment period.
-At the time of withdrawal from an A Session class (if he or she is not attending another class), the student must provide a written statement to the College indicating intent to attend a future class within that enrollment period.
-If no written statement is provided, the student is a withdrawal, and a Return to Title IV calculation (a calculation to determine the amount of aid earned by the student when the student does not attend all days scheduled to complete within an enrollment period) must be completed.
-If the student doesn’t attend that future class, a Return to Title IV calculation is still required, and the withdrawal date/last date of attendance dates back to the originally confirmed date.
+At the time of withdrawal from an A Session class (if he or she is not attending another class), the student is a withdrawal and a Return to Title IV calculation (a calculation to determine the amount of aid earned by the student when the student does not attend all days scheduled to complete within an enrollment period) will be completed.
+If the student doesn’t attend the future class, a Return to Title IV calculation is still required, and the withdrawal date/last date of attendance dates back to the originally confirmed date.

 Clarification of New Regulations